 My favorite pasta at MC Kitchen is the garganelli bolognese featuring great morsels of ground venison, veal, pork and porcini mushrooms.

-Another standout that I unfortunately was only able to sample were the soft pillows of roasted pear and cheese fiocchi.
-The delicate fiocchi and rich combination of white truffle cream, ricotta, grana padano and talleggio will make pasta fans very happy.
+Another table standout that I unfortunately was only able to sample were the soft pillows of roasted pear and cheese fiocchi.
+They were paired with a rich combination of white truffle cream, ricotta, grand padano and talleggio. *I was subsequently and disappointingly advised that these were not made in house.

 On the hearty side of the pasta equation is stellar pumpkin tortellini paired with a delicious braised Florida rabbit ragu, kale and housemade ricotta.